christwopointoh/collectivo/docs/extensions/memberships.md

 - Each serializer must have a unique field `user` that will automatically be set to the currently authenticated user.
 When `update` is used, the model instance to be updated is selected based on the user.

-- The schema for [`Membership`](#collectivo.memberships.models.Membership) will be overridden to automatically select the membership type and status options of the current form.
+- The schema for [`Membership`](#collectivo.memberships.models.Membership) will be overridden to include the status options and other data of the membership type.
 E.g. if the user is applying for a membership type with the status options `active` and `passive`, then this type will automatically be selected when submitting the form and the schema for the `status` field will be overridden to only allow `active` and `passive` as values.

 ## Reference